prebid/prebid.github.io/dev-docs/modules/floors.md

 {% endhighlight %}

-#### Example Response 2
+#### Example Response 2 - Schema 1

-floor determined by Domain, GPT Slot, Media Type and Size:
+In this example, the floor is determined by Domain, GPT Slot, Media Type and Size:

 {% highlight js %}